Mumbai hooch tragedy: How methanol mafia killed over 100 in city

-Suppliers from Gujarat provide methanol, which can be deadly in the wrong hands, to bootleggers in the city looking to add that ‘extra kick’ to the alcohol they brew; this fuelled an extensive network of brewers and suppliers, leading to the tragedy that has claimed 104 lives in Malwani so far
+Suppliers from Gujarat provide methanol, to bootleggers in Mumbai looking to add that 'extra kick' to the alcohol they brew; which led to the tragedy that has claimed 104 lives in Malwani so far

 With the death toll in the Malwani hooch tragedy touching 104 and around 40 victims still recuperating, two things have become clear: the first is that every time the police bosses shift focus to another threat, the previous one rears its ugly head once again, with the knowledge, and even help, of their subordinates.

 The Crime Branch raided a house in Rathodi, Malwani, yesterday and found hundreds of litres of spurious liquor in nine drums.
 They suspect that the hooch, which has killed at least 104 people so far, was part of this batch seized yesterday